How to withdraw the money you earned with FBS?

 The MT4 indicator automatically includes 3 lines:

-- Plus Directional Indicator (+DI) (green line) - difference between two consecutive highs
+- Plus Directional Movement Indicator (+DMI) (green line) is the difference between two consecutive highs.

-- Minus Directional Indicator (-DI) (red line) - difference between two consecutive lows
+- Minus Directional Movement Indicator (-DMI) (red line) is the difference between two consecutive lows.

-+DI and -DI define the directional movement.
-In general, the bulls prevail when +DI is greater than - DI, while the bears have the edge when -DI is greater.
-Crosses of +DI and -DI make a trading system in combination with ADX.
++DMI and -DMI define the directional movement.
+In general, the bulls prevail when +DMI is greater than - DMI, while the bears have the edge when -DMI is greater.
+Crosses of +DMI and -DMI make a trading system in combination with ADX.

-“Buy” signal occurs when +DI crosses above -DI (ADX must be above 25).
+“Buy” signal occurs when +DMI crosses above -DMI (ADX must be above 25).
 Stop-loss is usually put at the low of the signal day.
-The buy signal remains in force as long as this low holds, even if +DI crosses back below - DI.
+The buy signal remains in force as long as this low holds, even if +DMI crosses back below - DMI.

-And vice versa, “sell” signal occurs when -DI crosses above +DI (ADX must be above 25).
+And vice versa, “sell” signal occurs when -DMI crosses above +DMI (ADX must be above 25).
 The high of the signal day becomes the initial stop-loss.

 Other articles in this section